 OCD: Obsessive Compulsive Disorder.

 OSAH: Office of State Administrative Hearings.
-This is the authority for Due Process Hearing Requests.
+This is the judicial agency that conducts Due Process Hearing Requests.

 OT: Occupational Therapy.
 Occupational therapy is designed to enhance a student’s ability to fully access and be successful in the learning environment.
 It can include working on handwriting or fine motor skills so the student can complete written assignments, helping the student organize herself in school, and adapting learning materials.